 Arrange the written intentions around the base of the candle or in a special container next to it.
 This visually connects your physical intentions with the energy you’re invoking.

 On the night of the winter solstice or during your Yule celebration, light the candle.
-As the flame grows, focus on the warmth and light it provides, symbolizing the light returning to the world.
+As the flame grows, focus on the warmth and light it provides, symbolising the light returning to the world.

 Spend time in quiet reflection as you watch the candle burn.
 Consider the symbolism of fire, transformation, and the positive changes you wish to manifest in the coming year.

 When you’re ready to conclude the ritual, extinguish the candle safely.
-Visualize the energy of your intentions being sent out into the universe, trusting that they will manifest in the coming year.
+Visualise the energy of your intentions being sent out into the universe, trusting that they will manifest in the coming year.
 You can repeat this ritual for the twelve days of Christmas.
 Ideally, allow the candle to burn down completely on the last night.
 If this is not possible, you can continue to light it for a period each day until it is burned down and the ritual is completed.

 I know this post hasn’t covered all the different Yule traditions, so I’d love to hear your favourites, Please share them with us in the comments.